tailordev-academy/javascript-react/2-writing-components.md

 📌 Learning objectives:

-- Learn how to write React components
+- learn how to write React components
-- Learn the difference between state and props
+- understand the difference between state and props
-- Learn how to handle events
+- learn how to handle events
-- Learn how to use existing React components
+- know how to use existing React components

 ## Create React App